Redecorating a Tiny Home in The Sims 4

-In my previous The Sims 4 building tutorial, I showed you how to use some essential cheats, functions, and how to think about laying out your space when you redecorate it.
+In my previous The Sims 4 building tutorial, I showed you how to use some essential cheats and functions and how to think about laying out your space when you redecorate it.
 This time, I'd like to take those concepts a little further and show you how to layer items and clutter up a room to make it look more realistic.

 My Project: Redecorating the Tiny Mobile Home in "Slip 42" in Strangerville